Tahini and Olive Oil Granola

 1. Preheat the oven to 350°F.

-2. In a large bowl, combine the oats, pecans, coconut, pumpkin seeds, sunflower seeds, and sesame seeds.
-In a medium bowl, whisk together the tahini, olive oil, brown sugar, maple syrup, silan, vanilla, and salt, then pour over the oat mixture and toss to coat.
+2. In a large bowl, combine the oats, pecans, coconut, pumpkin seeds, sunflower seeds and sesame seeds.
+In a medium bowl, whisk together the tahini, olive oil, brown sugar, maple syrup, silan, vanilla and salt, then pour over the oat mixture and toss to coat.

-4. Serve in bowls with yogurt, pomegranate seeds, orange segments, and tahini.
-The granola can be stored in an airtight container for up to two weeks.
+4. Serve in bowls with yogurt, pomegranate seeds, orange segments and tahini.

-*If you like your dried fruit softer, leave it out of the recipe and stir it in as you serve the granola.
+• If you like your dried fruit softer, leave it out of the recipe and stir it in as you serve the granola.
 Or bake the dried fruit with the granola; it will caramelize and darken, and if you’re anything like me, you will like that.

 Keep on Noshing